timschott/interview-prep/ds/ml-conceptual.md

   * using the same style of question and answer learning that language models often use in their training phase when you are going through your task of interest
   * adjusting your objective like sentiment analysis of part of speech tagging to be solvable via "prompts"
     * masking, permutation, english + non-english pairings, NER
+* sig testing in NLP, why do we have to be careful?
+  * don't use a t-test if we aren't working with an average measure
+  * don't assume data is iid
+    * (text data from same author is not independent)
+  * mixing k fold and significance tests
+    * you need to be calculating a p-val / checking null hypoth for each fold
+  * using a t-test for classification
+    * there are better tests for this

 ## Resume